letItCurl/vue-gol-ts/README.md

 # About
 Project made from scratch by me, for you, with <3.
-It uses a custom node_module, developed by me, coded also in Typescript.
+It uses <a href="https://github.com/letItCurl/gol-engine">a custom node_module<a/>, developed by me, coded also in Typescript.
 <table style="border: none;">
   <tr>
     <td>